Oliver-Loeffler/GocdVersionPlugin/README.md

                       versionDetails().lastTag+'.'+versionDetails().commitDistance+'-'+versionDetails().gitHash).build()
 ```

 In this example I've decided to go with the [gradle-git-version plugin](https://github.com/palantir/gradle-git-version) plugin to build the basic version number for a project.
 A version number might look like: MAJOR.MINOR.PATCH (e.g. 2.0.11).
-However, the use of 3rd party plugins to generate versions from Git tags is no longer necessary, this is now a core function of this plugin as well.

 The idea is, that the PATCH version can be directly taken from Git history.
 One could `tag` a specific git commit with an appropriate `MAJOR.MINOR` value.
 The count of commits after the last `tag` then represents the `PATCH` version.